beckym223/manual_work/E6_long_edited.md

 ultimate convergence of levels of output per head.
 To me, the natural convergence is prod- uct by product, not country by country.
-And ing the rate of return (p) imputed to new investments.
-Arguments can be developed for using arbitrary but "sen- sible" rates (like 10, 15, or 20 percent), or for applying to investments by individual firms and/or industries rates of return T that are obtained not from those specific firms or industries but from broad sectoral (e.g., manufacturing) or economywide averages.
-I am pursuing these avenues in work that will be reported at a later time.
+And

 ### ---Economics-1998-0-29.txt---